MLDavies/yolov5_object_detection_russian_vehicles/README.md

-# YOLOv5 Object Detection Russian Vehicles
+# YOLOv5 Object Detection with Russian Military Vehicles

 Huge thanks to:
  - Glen Jocher (https://docs.ultralytics.com/) for developing such a sophisticated and user friendly architecture and model...not to mention his (or his team's) active responses on the forums.